The Rijksmuseum Highlights blog post was first published on 17 April 2020, and updated on 21 November 2025.

 When to visit the Rijksmuseum?

-Rijksmuseum is getting more than a million visitors each year.
-So you can imagine it could be quite busy at it.
-Especially during April, when tulips are in full bloom and attracting many visitors to Amsterdam.
-But, it’s also busier than usual during the summer months (June – September) and during the Christmas holidays in Amsterdam.
+The Rijksmuseum receives more than a million visitors each year.
+So, as you can imagine, it could get quite busy in it.
+The busier time is during April, when the tulip season attracts many visitors to Amsterdam.
+It’s also busier than usual during the summer months (June – September) and during the Christmas holidays in Amsterdam.

-If you’re going to visit during those busy months, come to the museum at 9 AM when it’s opening.
+If you’re going to visit during those busy months, plan your visit earlier in the day, around 9 a.m., when it opens.
 Visit first some of its most popular areas, like the Gallery of Honour.
-It’s rather quiet in a museum during that first hour, so it’s perfect for enjoying in some of the Rembrandt’s or Vermeer’s paintings during that time.
+It’s pretty quiet in the museum during that first hour, so it’s perfect for enjoying some of the Rembrandt’s or Vermeer’s paintings during that time.

 How to get to the Rijksmuseum?

-Rijksmuseum is easily reachable by public transport from anywhere in Amsterdam.
-The closest tram station is Rijksmuseum where trams number 2, 5 and 12 are stopping.
-Many city busses are staying at that tram station as well.
+The Rijksmuseum is easily reachable by public transport from anywhere in Amsterdam.
+The closest tram station is Museumplein, where trams number 2, 5 and 12 stop.
+Just behind the museum is another tram stop, Rijksmuseum.
+This is where you can get on trams number 1, 7 and 19.

-If you’re coming from Amsterdam Central Station, you can take a tram number 2 or 12.
-Or take a metro line number 52 in the direction of South (Zuid in Dutch).
-You’ll only need to ride for two stops, and exit at a metro stop Vijzelgracht.
-From there it will take you a short 5 – 10 minutes walk to the Rijksmuseum.
+If you’re coming from Amsterdam Central Station, you can take tram number 2 or 12.
+Or take the metro line number 52 in the direction of South (Zuid in Dutch).
+You’ll only need to ride for two stops and exit at the metro stop Vijzelgracht.
+From there, it will take you a short ten-minute walk to get to the Rijksmuseum.

-⤷ TIP: A great free app you should use for public transport in Amsterdam in 9292.
-You can just enter your location and where you’d like to go, and you’ll get the best public transport options for getting there.
+⤷ TIP: A great free app you should use for public transport in Amsterdam is 9292.
+You can enter your location and where you’d like to go, and you’ll get the best public transport options for getting there (with delays included).

 How to buy the entrance ticket to the Rijksmuseum?

-As a former tour guide at the Rijksmuseum, I always advise my friends to take a tour at the Rijksmuseum.
-It just makes such a huge difference when you have someone explaining you all the details and hidden symbolism on those fantastic paintings at the Rijksmuseum.
-Here is the link to a small group (up to eight people) tour around the Rijksmuseum I recommend.
+As a Rijksmuseum guest guide, I always advise my friends to take a tour at the Rijksmuseum.
+It just makes such a huge difference when you have someone explaining to you all the details and hidden symbolism of those fantastic paintings at the Rijksmuseum.

 Where to leave your backpack and a coat when in the Rijksmuseum?

-⤷ TIP: You are not allowed to enter the Rijksmuseum galleries with a backpack.
-So, try to plan not to have it with you when visiting the museum.
-If you’d still like to have it with you, then leaving it in a locker could definitely be a solution.
+⤷ TIP: You are not allowed to enter the Rijksmuseum galleries with large bags and backpacks (larger than A4 size).
+So, try to plan not to have it with you when visiting the museum or leave it in a locker.

-Rijksmuseum is one of the best museums in the world and the one that shouldn’t be missed when visiting Amsterdam.
-With this list of Rijksmuseum highlights, I hope your decision on what to see at the Rijksmuseum is definitely going to be easier.
+The Rijksmuseum is one of the best museums in the world and the one that shouldn’t be missed when visiting Amsterdam.
+I hope this list of the Rijksmuseum highlights will help you plan your visit to that fascinating museum.

 ⤷ TIP: Would you like to visit some other Dutch cities filled with art and culture?
 Check out Haarlem, Maastricht or Rotterdam.